Vyral/gary-jacklin-recruiting/_posts/2022-03-04-how-you-can-build-a-repeat-and-referral-businesshow-you-can-build-a-repeat-and-referral-business.md

 {% include pullquote.html %}

 **3\.
 Action steps.** I’m not going to go on and on about what you should be doing with your clients.
-Put simply, all you need to do is keep in touch with your people and give them valuable information.
+Put simply, all you need to do is keep in touch with people and give them valuable information.
 Use the communication tools that we have today; call them, see them, email them, and be involved on social media.
 The actual action you need to take has not changed—the tools have changed.

 I hope these three points helped you.
 If you have any questions, feel free to call or email me.
 I would love to hear from you.